Onsite Track Overview

-Those who complete the program will receive a Verification Statement and DI Certificate.
-Students have the option of applying the DI Certificate graduate courses to a master’s degree in Applied Nutrition (a 2-year MS/DI) or Health Services Administration.
+Those who complete the program will receive a Verification Statement and graduate certificate.
+Students have the option of applying the graduate certificate to a master’s degree in Applied Nutrition (a 2-year MS/DI) or Health Services Administration.
 The Internship Director is available for advisement about graduate course work.

 Required Practicum Hours:

 |ROTATION||# Weeks FT||# Hours|

 |FOOD SERVICE MANAGEMENT HOURS||10 weeks||400|

 |College or university, school-based, healthcare and corporate settings.|